 - Bottlebrush (Callistemon sp.)

 - Wattle (Acacia sp.) *

 - Needlebush (Hakea sp.) *

 - Lilly Pilly (Syzygium australe) *

-Carnaby’s Cockatoos are an endangered Western Australian bird.
+Carnaby’s Cockatoo is an endangered Western Australian bird.
 Land clearing is a major threat to its survival.
-If you would like to help these native birds by planting suitable plant species, check out the Department of Parks and Wildlife’s Plants for Carnaby’s search tool.
-It has excellent information on what Carnaby’s Cockatoos eat, what habitat they live in, and the best plants to grow.
+If you would like to help this native bird by planting suitable plant species, check out the Parks and Wildlife’s detailed Plants for Carnaby’s search tool.
+It has excellent information on what Carnaby’s Cockatoo(s) eat, what habitat they live in and the best plants to grow.